01 of 17

 Bike Rental at Venice Beach Boardwalk

 If you don't have your own bike, there are bike rental businesses at the south and north ends of the Venice Beach Boardwalk near the beach parking lots as well as on Windward and a few other locations including one electric bike rental option.
-See the full list of Venice Beach Bike Rental Locations.
-In addition to bikes, you can rent skates, strollers, wheel chairs at some rental locations.
+In addition to bikes, you can rent skates, strollers and wheelchairs at some rental locations.

 You can also rent one of these Bike Share bikes from the Santa Monica Breeze Bike Share program, which has hubs on the north end of the Boardwalk at Rose Avenue and Park Avenue.
 You can also pick one up in Santa Monica and bike down from there.Continue to 15 of 17 below.